 The project does not involve permanent impacts to Fanno Creek or Woods Creek, so there no navigation impact of those waterways.
 There will be a temporary impact to Woods Creek for sandbag placement for a coffer dam.
 Such temporary impact will be installed for 8 to 10 weeks and it will not affect public navigation (current none due to private ownership and lack of public access).
-The south edge of Wetland A lacks open water; therefore, the temporary fill placement will not affect navigation.
-That is, winter rain events may temporarily create inundation 1 to 2 inches above the surface, but such inundation recedes to saturation at the surface - insufficient wetness for navigation.
+No impacts proposed for Wetland A (hence no effect to navigation).

 Similarly, the project does not affect fishing in Fanno Creek and Woods Creek.
 During the dredging of the irrigation pond, the control gate connection to Fanno Creek will be closed, so no fish could enter the pond.
 Woods Creek will also be isolated from the pond by installation of a temporary bypass pipe.
 Such bypass will redirect Woods Creek flow into a large diameter pipe that circumvents the dredging zone.
 The bypass pipe will be secured next to the existing retaining wall on the south side of the irrigation pond.
 It is important to acknowledge that PGC does not allow fishing in Junor Lake, nor allow any fishing along Fanno Creek or Woods Creek within the golf course.
-The south edge of Wetland A lacks open water, so the temporary fill placement will not affect fishing.
+Wetland A lacks open water (hence no effect on fishing).

 Recreational use of the irrigation pond is limited to birdwatching and open space enjoyment.
 The floating dredge will temporarily reduce such recreational use due to engine and pump noise, as well as human presence on the dredge barge that moves back and forth across the pond.
 While the engine and pump noise will be moderate, it will only occur during hours specified by Washington County code (presumably same noise restriction as other construction projects).
 When dredging is complete and floating dredge removed, pre-disturbance conditions will be restored at the irrigation pond.
 Wetland A has similar birdwatching and open space recreation attributes, except it has trees and shrubs on adjacent uplands.
-The temporary fill along the south edge of Wetland A will not significantly change the wetland habitat.
-The temporary access route will displace wildlife habitat for terrestrial mammals, songbirds and raptors.
-Such habitat will be re-established when the temporary fill is removed and ground surface restored to grasses and shrubs.
-Since the recreational uses occur on private land, there will be no loss of public recreation (within the wetland).
+No impact to Wetland, so no effect on public recreation.